 Idea Sparked by Necessity

 Donovan got tired of using cloth diapers on her children.
-When she got the children up after a nap, the odds were good that the cloth diaper had leaked so she not only had to change the diaper and the baby’s undershirt but she generally had to change and launder all the bedding as well.
+When she got the children up after a nap, the odds were good that the cloth diaper had leaked.
+She not only had to change the diaper and the baby’s undershirt but she generally had to change and launder all the bedding as well.
 (Diaper covers at that time were not very effective.)

 Feeling that other mothers were probably similarly annoyed, Donovan sat down at her sewing machine with a shower curtain and began fashioning what she called a “boater” (to her, it looked like a boat).
 After much experimentation—and many shower curtains later—she created a reusable, leak-proof diaper cover.

-The final product was made of nylon parachute cloth that seemed to reduce the incidence of diaper rash; the air could circulate through this lighter material so the baby’s bottom could dry off.
+The final product was made of nylon parachute cloth that seemed to reduce the incidence of diaper rash.
+The air could circulate through this lighter material so the baby’s bottom could dry off.
 Another improvement Donovan made was replacing safety pins with snaps.
-With a wriggling baby, annoying pin pokes to either mother or baby were entirely possible, and the snaps solved that problem.
+With a wriggling baby, annoying pin pokes to either mother or baby were entirely possible.
+The snaps solved that problem.

-By 1951 she received the four patents she had applied for on the product.
+By 1951, she received four patents on the product.
 Later that year she sold the rights to Keko Corporation of Kankakee, IL for $1 million.

 Set to Work on Disposable Diaper